Expo '70: Master plan

-Two main principles informed the master plan.
-The first was the idea that the wisdom of all the peoples of the world would come together in this place and stimulate ideas; the second was that it would be less of an exposition and more of a festival.
-The designers thought that unlike previous expositions they wished to produce a central, unifying, Festival Plaza where people could meet and socialise.
+Two main principles guided the master plan.
+The first was the idea that the wisdom of all the world's peoples would converge here to inspire new ideas; the second was that it should be less an exposition and more a festival.
+Unlike earlier expositions, the designers aimed to create a central, unifying Festival Plaza where people could gather and socialise.
 They called this the Symbol Zone and covered it and the themed pavilions with a giant space frame roof.

-The designers liked the idea that like the 1851 Great Exhibition in London, the roof of the Symbol Zone could be a unifying entity for the expo.
+The designers liked the idea that, like the 1851 Great Exhibition in London, the roof of the Symbol Zone could be a unifying entity for the expo.
 They did not want the constraint imposed by the London Exhibition of having everything contained under one roof, so the space frame contained only the Festival Plaza and themed pavilions.
 Tange compared the concept to a tree.
 The idea was that although the national pavilions were like individual flowers they needed to be connected to the whole via branches and a trunk.
 Thus the Symbol Zone became the trunk and the moving pedestrian walkways and sub-plazas became the branches.
 These elements were reinforced with colour, with the trunk and branches in plain white and the pavilions in their own colours that were determined by the national architects.

 The Symbol Zone ran north–south across the site, spanning an arterial road running east–west.
 The Festival Plaza was to the north of road and had the main gate on its southern end.
 To the north of the main gate and central to the Festival Plaza was the Tower of the Sun from which visitors could join pedestrian walkways that travelled out towards the north, south, east and west gates.